 When clients become promoters, that represents a level of commitment to your brand that goes beyond mere customer satisfaction.
 They’ve become an advocate of your business, and personal recommendations are a powerful way to attract new clients.

-Lesson #4: Give your customers an amazing experience
+#4: give your customers an amazing experience

-We, marketers, talk a lot about improving conversion rates from step of the funnel to another these days, but what about the bigger picture?
+We, marketers, talk a lot about improving conversion rates from one step of the funnel to another these days, but what about the bigger picture?
 Do our customers actually like us?
 Are we giving them a good experience at every stage of the sales funnel, from awareness to return-purchases?

 When we take a step back and broaden the focus, Bill believes some obvious areas for improvement typically arise.

-Website Usability: Is your website easy to use?
+Is your website easy to use?
 Is the experience you’re providing valuable, relevant, and even safe?

 One way to measure your website usability is to use Incoming Feedback by Hotjar to see what people love and hate, and identify issues.